buffup/FrontEndTest/README.md

 ### UI

-The Buff component and the video component should look like this:
+The `Buff` component should look like this

 ![Buff](Buff.png)

-The Time input component should look like this
+The `TimeInput` component should look like this

 ![TimeInput](TimeInput.png)